abdshomad/ShareX-mac/README-mac.md

 - **File Upload**: Selection works, but upload services not yet implemented
 - **Hotkeys**: Global shortcuts not yet implemented
 - **Image Editing**: Basic editing tools planned for future releases

+## 🔧 Troubleshooting

+### Screenshot Permission Issues

+**Problem**: App launches but screenshots are black or fail to capture.

+**Solutions**:
+1. **Check Permissions**: Ensure the terminal app (Terminal.app, iTerm2) has Screen Recording permission
+2. **Restart App**: Close and reopen the ShareX application after granting permissions
+3. **System Restart**: In some cases, a system restart may be required for permissions to take effect
+4. **Manual Permission**: If automatic permission request doesn't appear, manually add the terminal app to Screen Recording permissions

+**Verification**:
+- Go to `System Preferences` → `Security & Privacy` → `Privacy` → `Screen Recording`
+- Your terminal application should be listed and checked
+- If using iTerm2, make sure it's specifically listed (not just Terminal.app)

 ## 🤝 Contributing